 Assent must be obtained from children unless:

-- The child is not capable of assenting.
+- Your child is not capable of assenting.

-- The child might benefit from the treatment or procedure being studied in the trial.
+- Your child might benefit from the treatment or procedure being studied in the trial.

-- The treatment or procedure that may benefit the child is only available in clinical trials.
+- The treatment or procedure that may benefit your child is only available in clinical trials.

-Even if assent is not required, children still benefit from going through the assent process.
-Doing so can help children feel more in control and engaged in the trial.
+Even if assent is not required, your child will still benefit from going through the assent process.
+Doing so can help them feel more in control and engaged in the trial.
 It shows that they have a say in what happens to them and that their questions and input are valued.